 You can go from the sofa to the finish line of a marathon in roughly six months—as long as you’re healthy.
 You’ll usually run three to four times a week during this time, increasing your weekly volume as you get closer to race day.

-How To Train For A Marathon – The Pre-Requisites
+How Long Does it Take to Train for a Marathon – The Pre-Requisites

 Before you jump into the couch to a marathon training plan, there are a few conditions you should fulfill first.